gmazoyer/ansible-role-netbox/README.md

     netbox_setup_ldap_auth: false
     netbox_ldap_config: ""

-NAPALM integration with username and password to be used when connecting to
-devices:
+NAPALM integration, please note that you must set the username and password for NAPALM in the configuration otherwise it will not be enabled:

     netbox_use_napalm: false
-    netbox_devices_username: ''
-    netbox_devices_password: ''

 Whether or not to load the initial data of NetBox:

     netbox_load_initial_data: true

+The configuration for NetBox must be given as `key: value` pairs like the following, please note that the secret key does not need to be given as it will be generated automatically:

+    netbox_config:
+      ALLOWED_HOSTS:
+        - localhost
+        - 127.0.0.1
+      TIME_ZONE: "Europe/Paris"
+      …

 Configuration for the backend web servers:

     netbox_setup_web_backend: false
     netbox_gunicorn_address: 127.0.0.1
     netbox_gunicorn_port: 8001
-    netbox_gunicorn_workers_number: 3
+    netbox_gunicorn_workers_number: 4
     netbox_gunicorn_user: root
     netbox_supervisor_user: root